 To enter, submit a document attached to an e-mail to firstname.lastname@example.org.
 At the top of the document, list the following:

 * Description of size of organization (total physicians, total inpatient licensed beds, and so forth).

 * Name of key nurse(s) involved in the project, and their roles.

 * Name of person who prepared the nomination and contact information (phone and e-mail).

 * Name of senior executive with organization who could be available to answer questions, and contact information.

 Entrants should prepare an essay of up to 1,250 words answering the following questions:

 1. What is the nursing I.T. project that is worthy of recognition?
 Precisely identify the technology involved.

 2. What is innovative/groundbreaking about the project?

 3. What are the measurable results/outcomes of the project?
 Be as specific and detailed as possible.
-Examples of results can include: achieving tangible improvements in the quality of care; reducing the time nurses spend on non-care activities by automating tasks; and improving workload management through telehealth technologies and other systems; enabling performance improvement through data analytics and reporting.
+Examples of results can include: achieving tangible improvements in the quality of care; reducing the time nurses spend on non-care activities by automating tasks; improving workload management through telehealth technologies and other systems; enabling performance improvement through data analytics and reporting.